Economic history of Germany: Post-World War II

 In January 1946 the Allied Control Council set the foundation of the future German economy by putting a cap on German steel production.
 The maximum allowed was set at about 5,800,000 tons of steel a year, equivalent to 25% of the pre-war production level.
 The UK, in whose occupation zone most of the steel production was located, had argued for a more limited capacity reduction by placing the production ceiling at 12 million tons of steel per year, but had to submit to the will of the US, France and the Soviet Union (which had argued for a 3 million ton limit).
 Steel plants thus made redundant were to be dismantled.
 Germany was to be reduced to the standard of life it had known at the height of the Great Depression (1932).
 Consequently, car production was set to 10% of pre-war levels, and the manufacture of other commodities was reduced as well.

 The first "German level of industry" plan was subsequently followed by a number of new ones, the last signed in 1949.
 By 1950, after the virtual completion of the by then much watered-down "level of industry" plans, equipment had been removed from 706 manufacturing plants in western Germany and steel production capacity had been reduced by 6,700,000 tons.
 Vladimir Petrov concludes that the Allies "delayed by several years the economic reconstruction of the war-torn continent, a reconstruction which subsequently cost the United States billions of dollars."
 In 1951 West Germany agreed to join the European Coal and Steel Community (ECSC) the following year.
 This meant that some of the economic restrictions on production capacity and on actual production that were imposed by the International Authority for the Ruhr were lifted, and that its role was taken over by the ECSC.

-The economist who took full advantage of Germany's postwar opportunity was Ludwig Erhard, who was determined to shape a new and different kind of German economy.
-He was given his chance by American officials, who saw that many of his ideas coincided with their own.
+Economist Ludwig Erhard, was determined to shape a new and different kind of German economy.
+He was given the opportunity by American officials, who saw that many of his ideas coincided with their own.
 Erhard abolished the Reichsmark and then created a new currency, the Deutsche Mark, on June 21, 1948, with the concurrence of the Western Allies but also taking advantage of the opportunity to abolish most Nazi and occupation rules and regulations.
 It established the foundations of the West German economy and of the West German state.